Russian Oligarch Who Bought Donald Trump’s Mansion In Suspicious Deal May Now Own Piece Of U.S. Energy Grid

-In 2004, Donald Trump battled his then-friend and convicted pedophile Jeffrey Epstein for the ownership of a massive, Palm Beach, Florida, mansion — a lavish estate known as Maison de l’Amitie.
+In 2004, Donald Trump battled his then-friend and convicted sex offender Jeffrey Epstein for the ownership of a massive, Palm Beach, Florida, mansion — a lavish estate known as Maison de l’Amitie.
 As The Inquisitr has covered, Trump was said to be determined to acquire the mansion “no matter the price.”

-Finally, Trump won the battle with Epstein, buying the palatial, 6.3 acre property for $41 million.
-But what he did with the property later caused the transaction to be cast into suspicion.
+Finally, Trump won the battle with Epstein, buying the palatial, 6.3-acre property for $41 million.
+But what he reportedly did with the property later caused the transaction to be cast into suspicion.
 Though Trump called the estate “the finest piece of land in Florida, and probably the United States,” as quoted by Politico, and pledged to make such extensive improvements to the structure that it would become “the second-greatest house in America” (surpassed, he said, only by his own Mar-a-Lago resort, also in Palm Beach), Trump did nothing significant to the property.

 Nonetheless, just four years later and without upgrading the property, Trump sold Maison de l’Amitie for a staggering $95 million, more than twice what he had paid for it.
 Who would be willing to make such a seemingly extravagant and pointless investment — reportedly the single highest price ever paid for an American house circa 2008?

-The buyer was a shadowy Russian billionaire named Dmitry Rybolovlev (pictured above), a former medical student who got rich in the chaotic Russia of the 1990s, in the potassium fertilizer manufacturing industry, and who had once served a year behind bars on a murder charge, for which he was later cleared.
+The buyer was a Russian billionaire named Dmitry Rybolovlev (pictured above), a former medical student who got rich in the chaotic Russia of the 1990s, in the potassium fertilizer manufacturing industry.
+In addition, he reportedly had once served a year behind bars on a murder charge, for which he was later cleared.
 Rybolovlev reportedly never occupied the mansion, and in 2018, the ultra-luxury home was demolished.

-Now, according to a new report by investigative journalist Wendy Siegelman published Tuesday via Medium.com, Rybolovlev appears to have reemerged on the U.S. scene, with what appears to be links to the ownership of an energy company that “aims to help power the U.S. electrical grid.”
+Now, according to a new report by investigative journalist Wendy Siegelman published Tuesday via Medium, Rybolovlev appears to have reemerged on the U.S. scene, with what appears to be links to the ownership of an energy company that “aims to help power the U.S. electrical grid.”

 Rybolovlev, according to Siegelman’s report, funded a now-bankrupt North Carolina battery company, Alevo, that manufactured batteries known as GridBank units that would keep the U.S. electrical grid running during blackouts, as well as providing power to remote areas.